CNBC Awards

 • Boosting Worker Wages: The PWM is designed to help low-wage workers earn better pay as they gain experience and skills.
 It ensures employees have clear wage progression, improving their quality of life and motivation.

-• Skills-Driven Growth: It encourages workers to upskill through structured training, which in turn increases their earning potential.
+• Skills-Driven Growth: It encourages workers to upskill through structured training, increasing their earning potential.
 This creates a more capable workforce across key sectors like cleaning and security.

-• Employer Incentives: Employers are supported to invest in their employees’ development by linking wage increases to training achievements.
-This benefits businesses with higher employee retention and performance.
+• Employer Incentives: Employers are encouraged to invest in their employees’ development by linking wage increases to training achievements.
+This benefits businesses by increasing employee retention and performance.

 • Positive Economic Impact: Over time, the PWM helps reduce wage inequality, contributing to a stronger, more balanced economy.
-By uplifting lower-wage workers, it fosters social mobility and economic stability.
+Uplifting lower-wage workers fosters social mobility and economic stability.

 Click Here to Get the Free Demo!